dromney/acad-website/content/authors/admin/_index.md

 I am an Assistant Professor of political science at Brigham Young University.
 I earned my PhD at Harvard in 2020 and my BA at BYU in 2013.
 {style="text-align: justify;"}

 I have two areas of research.
-The first focuses on ethnic and religious politics; in this area, I am particularly interested in how citizens' political behavior is affected by their status as members of minority or majority groups.
-My second area of research focuses on belief in and state promulgation of political conspiracy theories, particularly ones in which the US or the West feature as a perpetrators.
+The first focuses on ethnic and religious politics, where I study how citizens respond to ingroup policing and how their behavior is affected by minority/majority dynamics.
+My second area of research focuses on belief in and state promulgation of political conspiracy theories.
+My work is primarily based in the Middle East/North Africa (MENA) and Southeast Asia regions and is published in the *American Journal of Political Science*, *The Journal of Politics*, *Perspectives on Politics*, *Comparative Political Studies*, and *International Studies Quarterly*, among others.
-{style="text-align: justify;"}

-Most of my projects are based in countries in the Middle East/North Africa (MENA) and Southeast Asia regions.
 {style="text-align: justify;"}